Terry F. Robinson

 "Fashionable Vice in 1790s England: Mary Robinson’s Nobody."
 The 18th-Century Common.
 Ed.
 Andrew Burkett and Jessica Richard.
 Web.
 3 June 2013.

 Rev. of Fictions of Presence: Theatre and Novel in Eighteenth-Century Britain, by Ros Ballaster (The Boydell Press, 2020).
-Eighteenth-Century Studies.
-Forthcoming 2023.
+Eighteenth-Century Studies 57.4 (July 2024).

 Rev. of Romanticism and Theatrical Experience: Kean, Hazlitt, and Keats in the Age of Theatrical News, by Jonathan Mulrooney (Cambridge UP, 2019).
 Studies in Romanticism (Summer 2020): 257-261.